azharlabs/papert-code/docs/cli/configuration-v1.md

 ## Settings files

-Qwen Code uses JSON settings files for persistent configuration.
+Papert Code uses JSON settings files for persistent configuration.
 There are four locations for these files:

 - **System defaults file:**
-  - **Location:** `/etc/papert-code/system-defaults.json` (Linux), `C:\ProgramData\papert-code\system-defaults.json` (Windows) or `/Library/Application Support/QwenCode/system-defaults.json` (macOS).
-The path can be overridden using the `QWEN_CODE_SYSTEM_DEFAULTS_PATH` environment variable.
+  - **Location:** `/etc/papert-code/system-defaults.json` (Linux), `C:\ProgramData\papert-code\system-defaults.json` (Windows) or `/Library/Application Support/PapertCode/system-defaults.json` (macOS).
+The path can be overridden using the `PAPERT_CODE_SYSTEM_DEFAULTS_PATH` environment variable.
   - **Scope:** Provides a base layer of system-wide default settings.
 These settings have the lowest precedence and are intended to be overridden by user, project, or system override settings.
 - **User settings file:**
   - **Location:** `~/.papert/settings.json` (where `~` is your home directory).
-  - **Scope:** Applies to all Qwen Code sessions for the current user.
+  - **Scope:** Applies to all Papert Code sessions for the current user.
 - **Project settings file:**
   - **Location:** `.papert/settings.json` within your project's root directory.
-  - **Scope:** Applies only when running Qwen Code from that specific project.
+  - **Scope:** Applies only when running Papert Code from that specific project.
 Project settings override user settings.

 - **System settings file:**
-  - **Location:** `/etc/papert-code/settings.json` (Linux), `C:\ProgramData\papert-code\settings.json` (Windows) or `/Library/Application Support/QwenCode/settings.json` (macOS).
-The path can be overridden using the `QWEN_CODE_SYSTEM_SETTINGS_PATH` environment variable.
+  - **Location:** `/etc/papert-code/settings.json` (Linux), `C:\ProgramData\papert-code\settings.json` (Windows) or `/Library/Application Support/PapertCode/settings.json` (macOS).
+The path can be overridden using the `PAPERT_CODE_SYSTEM_SETTINGS_PATH` environment variable.
-  - **Scope:** Applies to all Qwen Code sessions on the system, for all users.
+  - **Scope:** Applies to all Papert Code sessions on the system, for all users.
 System settings override user and project settings.
-May be useful for system administrators at enterprises to have controls over users' Qwen Code setups.
+May be useful for system administrators at enterprises to have controls over users' Papert Code setups.

 **Note on environment variables in settings:** String values within your `settings.json` files can reference environment variables using either `$VAR_NAME` or `${VAR_NAME}` syntax.
 These variables will be automatically resolved when the settings are loaded.
 For example, if you have an environment variable `MY_API_TOKEN`, you could use it in `settings.json` like this: `"apiKey": "$MY_API_TOKEN"`.

 ### The `.papert` directory in your project

-In addition to a project settings file, a project's `.papert` directory can contain other project-specific files related to Qwen Code's operation, such as:
+In addition to a project settings file, a project's `.papert` directory can contain other project-specific files related to Papert Code's operation, such as:

 - [Custom sandbox profiles](#sandboxing) (e.g., `.papert/sandbox-macos-custom.sb`, `.papert/sandbox.Dockerfile`).